Station Eleven (miniseries): Development

 In February 2015, producer Scott Steindorff acquired the TV and film rights to the novel.
-On June 25, 2019, the series was ordered by the streaming service HBO Max, created by Patrick Somerville with Hiro Murai attached as a director.
-Both are executive producing alongside Scott Delman, Dylan Russell, Scott Steindorff, Jessica Rhoades, Jeremy Podeswa, and Nate Matteson.
+The series was ordered by the streaming service HBO Max on June 25, 2019, and created by Patrick Somerville, with Hiro Murai attached as a director.
+Both were executive producers, alongside Scott Delman, Dylan Russell, Scott Steindorff, Jessica Rhoades, Jeremy Podeswa, and Nate Matteson.
 The miniseries premiered on December 16, 2021.
 Podeswa, Helen Shaver, and Lucy Tcherniak also directed episodes.